 “Because I’d like to purchase the shop.”
 Aethel eyes widened in confusion.

 “But it’s not for sale.”

 Aethel couldn’t help but let out a snort.
-It was greed of course, that motivated the woman.
+Of course it was greed that motivated the woman.
 Why would she think it would be anything different?
 “And if I don’t sell?”

 “Then I simply cannot guarantee the safety of you or your child,” Her eyes glanced towards the back of the store, a young boy peeking out from behind the counter.
-Aethel’s fists clench as the want to turn the woman’s face to mush with her bare hands nearly overrides her self-control, but she took a few deep breaths.
+Aethel’s fists clenched as the want to turn the woman’s face to mush with her bare hands nearly overrode her self-control, but she took a few deep breaths.

 Which was what made it all the better.

 “Huh, and I thought you loved your son more than that.”
 Marissa said before she snapped her fingers.
 Three large men walked into the store, the Amulet Gloves on their hand glowing with magical power.
 “Grab the kid.”